stein197/phpunit-extended/README.md

 use PHPUnit\Framework\Attributes\Test;
 use PHPUnit\Framework\TestCase;
+use Stein197\PHPUnit\ExtendedTestCase;
-use Stein197\PHPUnit\ExtendedTestCase;          // Some methods require the test class to implement this interface.
-It's already implemented by the TestCase trait use Stein197\PHPUnit\TestCase as TestCaseTrait; // Trait that extends the basic PHPUnit assertion functionality
+use Stein197\PHPUnit\TestCase as TestCaseTrait; // Trait that extends the basic PHPUnit assertion functionality and implements the ExtendedTestCase interface

 // Your test class
 final class ResponseTest extends TestCase implements ExtendedTestCase {